retrohacker/documentation/07-gallery.md

 1. An HTML page

-We'll start with the most basic possible html page, add Storj.js, and then a div to put our images in:
+We'll start with the most basic possible html page: `<body></body>`.
+Then we'll add Storj.js, and a div to put our images in:

 ```html
 <body>